osmaneb23/42-So_Long/README.md

 - Integration with MiniLibX's string rendering functions
 - Careful positioning of the counter on the game window
 - Managing the rendering layer to ensure visibility

 ---

-## **⚠️ Limitations & Challenges**
-- **MiniLibX Constraints**: The library has limited documentation and functionality compared to more modern graphics libraries
-- **Memory Management**: Required careful handling of textures and map data to avoid leaks
-- **Map Validation**: Implementing path finding to verify map solvability was challenging
-- **Event Handling**: X11 event system required careful implementation

----